 Esclusione di responsabilità

 Gli utenti sono invitati a consultare il personale sanitario professionale sui trattamenti della perdita uditiva.
 Gli esiti possono variare e il personale sanitario professionale illustrerà i fattori che potrebbero influire sull’esito.
-Seguire sempre le indicazioni per l’uso.
+Segui sempre le indicazioni per l’uso.
 Non tutti i prodotti sono disponibili in tutti i Paesi.
-Contattare il proprio rappresentante locale Cochlear per informazioni sui prodotti.
+Contatta il tuo rappresentante di Cochlear locale per informazioni sui prodotti.

 Per un elenco completo dei marchi commerciali di Cochlear, visita la pagina Condizioni d’uso.